CherylFrankenfield/suggester/README.md

-# Epidocus Quiz - What track should I take?
+# Epicodus Quiz - What track should I take?

-#### Javascript and jQuery exercise for Epicodus, 10.20.17
+#### Javascript and jQuery exercise, 10.20.17

 #### By _**Cheryl Frankenfield**_